wobsoriano/vue-zorm/README.md

     -   Nuxt, vite-plugin-ssr, Express, Node.js, CF Workers, Deno etc.
 -   No controlled inputs or context providers required
     -   The form is validated directly from the `<form>` DOM element
-    -   As performant as React form libraries can get!
+    -   As performant as Vue form libraries can get!

 ## Install